2009 Peace Cup

 The 2009 Peace Cup Andalucia was an invitational friendly football tournament.
 It was the fourth edition of Peace Cup and was held in Spain from 24 July to 2 August in the cities of Madrid, Seville, Málaga, Jerez and Huelva.
 It was the first time that the tournament has been hosted by a nation other than South Korea.
 The winners of the tournament were Aston Villa, who defeated Juventus in the final.
-They succeeded Olympique Lyonnais, who were the previous holders of the tournament through winning the 2007 edition.
+They succeeded Lyon, who were the previous holders of the tournament through winning the 2007 edition.
 It was one of seven 2009 pre-season friendly tournaments, the others being the Emirates Cup, the Barclays Asia Trophy, the World Football Challenge, the Wembley Cup, the Amsterdam Tournament and the Audi Cup.